Mildura: Tourism

 Tourism is a A$210 million industry in Mildura.
 However, a large percentage (30%) are domestic tourists visiting friends or relatives.

 The city's situation on the Murray River makes it a hub for watersports, paddlesteamers and boat cruises.
 The still conditions make Mildura ideal for hot air ballooning and the Mildura International Balloon Fiesta attracts many visitors.
 The Australian Inland Botanic Gardens, located nearby in Mourquong is another popular attraction which draws visitors to the city.

 Mildura Central

 Mildura Central's (formerly Centro Mildura) extensive redevelopment in 2005 has positioned the centre as the major shopping destination within the Sunraysia region.
 Mildura Central is also the only fully enclosed, air-conditioned shopping centre in this area and offers a retail mix including representation from a number of national fashion stores.
 Serving a primary trade area population of 60,000 residents, Mildura Central also receives consumers from beyond the trade area including the Riverland, Swan Hill, Robinvale and Broken Hill.
 It includes a large Target, a Big W to the side of Mildura Central, a 19 aisle Woolworths and a Coles supermarket across the road.
-Other retailers in Mildura Central include JB Hi-Fi, Kaisercraft, Jay Jays and EB Games.
+Other retailers in Mildura Central include JB Hi-Fi, Kaisercraft, Jay Jays and EB Games Australia.